jakeleboeuf/jakeleboeuf.github.io/_posts/2015-12-4-the-kfc-hamburger-menu.markdown

 }
 {% endhighlight %}

 Still with me?
 This is where all the magic happens.
-We'll go thru it from the top.
-First thing we'll do it set up a few variables so we can easily experiment with timing and easing without rewriting everything.
+We'll go chop thru it, starting at the top.

+First thing we do is set up a few variables so we can easily experiment with timing and easing without rewriting everything.
+Cool.
+Now we want to position the nav icon container.
+Notice the `left` property is centering that bad boy.
+You'll probably want that thing fixed to the left, so keep it classy– give it `left: 10px;`.

+On to the bars.
+We first want to define the base styles for each bar element.
+They need to be absolutely positioned, full width and have some default transforms.
+You'll notice the piece that makes this animation so snappy is the transition setup.
+Pay close attention here.
+Because we want to animate things at different times, and to do this, we'll use the animation delay property wisely.
+Read the transition styles like:

+{% highlight css %}
+.bar {
+  transition: property speed easing delay;
+}
+{% endhighlight %}

+Those delays are all really important.
+When need to break the animation into 3 steps.

+- Resize
+- Align
+- Rotate

+Remember, we defined `$speed: 200ms;`.
+So the `Resize` step should happen right away, lasting 200ms.
+The `Align` step should happen _after_ the `Resize` step is complete, so the delay needs to equal to the animation time of step 1: `$speed`.
+And finaly, we can move to the `Rotate` step.
+This needs to wait until both steps are complete, so the delay should be `($speed * 2)`.

+Kinda make sense?

+Because we need the ability to animate a few properties at diferent times, and maintain proportions, we'll use a `:after` pseudo element on each bar to represent the visible bar.

 <br>